 Oops I did it again: totally underestimating a mountain.
 This time, it’s in Norway – Bergen’s Mt Ulriken.

 At gloriously 643m tall, Mt Ulriken is the highest mountain among the seven that surround Bergen.
-And I decided to hike it in fashion boots, not hiking boots, not sneakers.
+In addition, I decided to hike it in fashion boots, not hiking boots, not sneakers.
 A round of applause for myself first.

 | Also read: my hiking disaster up Bali’s famous volcano: Mt Batur |

-Did you know, it rains more than 2/3 of the year in Bergen?
+Do you know, it rains more than 2/3 of the year in Bergen?
 Bergen is known as the “Rainiest City in Europe”!
-Very fortunately, it was to be sunny weather in Bergen that day.
+Very fortunately for us, it was sunny weather that day.
 My friends and I manifested the idea of taking the cable-car up to Mt Ulriken, then hike downwards.
 We were sure it was gonna be a leisurely last day we’ll have in Bergen.
 So wrong we were, because..

 Mt Ulriken showed us that hiking downwards is not always a piece of cake!